• Skip to primary navigation

 Obviously, these kinds of opposite statements sound funny.
 They feel funny, too.
 However, they are good practice for helping you sort your thoughts.

 Keep trying to find different examples of opposite statements until you land on one that feels as true or truer than your original statement on the worksheet.
-When you land on something equally true, it makes you realize that whether you do or don’t feel something doesn’t really matter with respect to how you feel.

 When you regularly practice “taking the charge off your feelings” like this, over time it will become second nature.

-Ultimately, every time to do this practice– “The Work”– you became more enlightened about who you are, how you react to situations, and what you feel.
-Questioning what you believe can be very liberating, moreover, as it frees us from the “mind trap” of our own dogma.
+Ultimately, every time you do this practice– “The Work”– you became more enlightened about who you are, how you react to situations, and what you feel.

 As Katie phrases it: “The answers are always inside you, just waiting to be heard.”